Understanding Childhood Emotional Neglect

 As they become older, these struggles will only intensify.
 Because they withhold feelings and emotions, they may be distant from those who they seek to have relationships with.
 As a result, they may sabotage the relationship themselves but when the relationship does not succeed, they use it as fuel to say that they should never have trusted someone in the first place.
 It becomes an even stronger sign that they should hold back, which in turn sabotages even more relationships.
 It can happen not only in romantic relationships but friendships as well, making it difficult for them to relate to others.

-Online therapy has been found to be just as effective as in-person therapy for a range of conditions that can spawn from emotional neglect including depression, anxiety, and other mood disorders.
+Online therapy has been found to be just as effective as in-person therapy for a range of conditions that can stem from emotional neglect including depression, anxiety, and other mood disorders.
 This means you do not have to compromise effectiveness for convenience.

 Takeaway